Dec 12-13, 2013 -- Santa Clara, CA

 Many people can identify a terrific user interface design when they see it.
 We are all customer and users, and we interact with products all the time, so it is easy to think therefore that anyone can also create a good design.
 But designing a product from a “blank sheet of paper” or trying to address a problematic design is a serious challenge, and requires very specific skills and techniques.
 A great user interface appears effortless, almost invisible, and allows the product functionality to shine through.
-The Essential Lessons in User Experience Design Workshop helps UI designers looking for a more structured approach and for ways to improve their skills.
-It is also perfect for product managers, visual designers, usability researchers, or lead engineers in smaller organizations who are filling the role of UI designer, or who want to move their career in that direction.
+The Essential Lessons in UX Design Workshop helps UX designers looking for a more structured approach and for ways to improve their skills.
+It is frequently attended by product managers, visual designers, usability researchers, lead engineers, and executives.

 When and where is this workshop?